Guimbal: Geography

 Guimbal, a coastal municipality, is located at the south-western part of Iloilo province.
 It is situated between the coordinates of 1250 57’ longitude, and 100 39’ latitude.
 It is 29 km from Iloilo City, and has a total land area of 4461 ha.
 It is only six feet above sea level, and has varying features in terms of its slopes and elevation.

 Climate

 Type I climate, characterized by two district seasons: dry season, which falls from December to May, and the wet season, which is from June to December.

 Barangays

 Guimbal is politically subdivided into 33 barangays.
+Each barangay consists of puroks and some have sitios.

-11 within the Poblacion (Town Center) and 22 outside poblacion.
+There are 11 barangays located within the Poblacion (Town Center) and the rest are outside poblacion.